SeQuenC-Consortium/workflow-examples/on-demand-push-tosca-python-server/README.md

 This example implementation is used to show the basic functionality of the implemented on-demand deployment functionality of the workflow modeler, as well as of the deployment-view-plugin for Camunda.

 ## Prerequisites
+For the set-up, docker should be available and running.

 ### Manually

-For the set-up, docker should be available and running.
-Additionally, both npm (tested with [9.5.1](https://www.npmjs.com/package/npm/v/9.5.1)) and maven (tested with version 3.6.1 and JDK 19) are necessary to build and run applications.
+For the manual set-up both npm (tested with [9.5.1](https://www.npmjs.com/package/npm/v/9.5.1)) and maven (tested with version 3.6.1 and JDK 19) are necessary to build and run applications.
 Both Winery and OpenTOSCA need to be set up and running.
 Tested with a set-up based on the [opentosca-docker repository](https://github.com/OpenTOSCA/opentosca-docker).
 Make sure no conflicts with ports arise and that port 10123 is forwarded by the dind container.
 A pre-adjusted docker-compose is available on the [demo/view-plugin branch](https://github.com/OpenTOSCA/opentosca-docker/tree/demo/view-plugin).
 However other set-up, such as the configuration of the environment, still needs to be completed manually.